 Star Wars: Galaxy’s Edge Maps

-Here’s a closer-up view:
+Here’s a close-up view:

-Galaxy’s Edge Characters:
+Galaxy’s Edge Characters

 Which Star Wars Characters are in Galaxy’s Edge?